OthmanDH/crowdAnalyzer/README.md

 # Crowd Analyzer

 ![Project Logo](path/to/logo.png)
+Crowd Analyzer is a final-year project by Othman Dahlan and Abdulrahman Jaber, supervised by Dr. Mohammed Abdullah at Al-Zaytoonah University of Jordan.

 A FastAPI-based application for crowd analysis, image description, and face recognition.
 This project leverages YOLO, DeepFace, and GPT-4o to analyze video feeds, describe images, and recognize faces.